commercetools/commercetools-payment-to-order-processor/README.md

 export CTP_CUSTOM_OBJECT_CONTAINERNAME=commercetools-payment-to-order-processor
 ```

+# Build and release

+## Build
+For build `maven` tool is used. `mvn verify` usually is enough for final build, installing may be skipped.

 ## Run tests
 The Integration Test needs credentials for the platform that are provided via OS env variables.
 One can use the following script.

 ```
 #!/bin/bash
 export IT_PROJECT_KEY=